Cloud-Core-Crew/latestapp/backend/gateway/README.md

-# EventMerch Gateway Service
+# Gateway Service

-This document provides an overview of the EventMerch gateway service, which acts as an API gateway for routing requests to the various backend services.
+Acts as the API gateway and reverse proxy for the Event/Merch microservices app.

+## Environment Variables
+- `PORT`: Service port
+- Other config as needed (see `.env` and ConfigMap)

+## Deployment
+- Dockerized, deployed via Kubernetes manifest in `k8s/gateway.yaml`.

+## Notes
+- Proxies requests to backend services using Kubernetes service names.

 ## Overview